In order to set up an excellent home entertainment system, a subwoofer is an essential buy.

 At this point for the unfortunate thing: Most of the time, subwoofers can lower the musical performance of a playback system.
 Possibly the subwoofer is badly engineered (most are), setup improperly, or even, as more and more common, it is made to reproduce explosions in the home theater system, not resolving the musical subtleties.

 Both active and passive subwoofers have their particular features, pros, and cons.
 You have to identify the right one for your needs.
-In this post, I have described about Active subwoofers and Passive subwoofers in-depth.
-Please let me know about your opinion on active and passive subwoofers in the comment box.
+In this post, we have described about Active subwoofers and Passive subwoofers in-depth.
+Please let us know about your opinion on active and passive subwoofers in the comment box.
 I will read them and reply to learn more from you.